 An AST blood test will usually only take a few minutes in total.

 In some cases, people may be able to take an AST test at home.
-Using an at-home test kit, people will take a blood sample from their fingertip and send the sample to a laboratory.
+Using an at-home test kit, people will take a blood sample from their fingertips and send the sample to a laboratory.
 People may receive AST blood test results through the mail, an app, or an online system.

 People may need to fast for several hours if they are having a combination of liver enzyme tests.